marwen2025/Cravimoor/README.md

 Contact Form: Easy-to-use form for clients to reach out with inquiries.
 Social Media Links: Connect with us on various platforms.
 #Technologies Used
--React.js: A JavaScript library for building user interfaces.
+- React.js: A JavaScript library for building user interfaces.
--Tailwind CSS: A utility-first CSS framework for rapid UI development.
+- Tailwind CSS: A utility-first CSS framework for rapid UI development.
--Vercel: Deployment and hosting.
+- Vercel: Deployment and hosting.
 # Installation
 To run this project locally, follow these steps:

--Clone the repository:
+- Clone the repository:

 bash
 Copy code